 He brought the gritty, handheld energy of documentaries to Hollywood blockbusters, lighting the streets of 'Chinatown' and the terror of 'Jaws'.

-John A. Alonzo began his career not behind a camera, but in front of it, as a child actor in Mexican cinema.
-This performance background informed his later work as a cinematographer, giving him a deep sensitivity to how light shapes emotion.
-He broke into Hollywood by shooting documentaries and low-budget features, mastering a raw, available-light aesthetic that caught the eye of the era's boldest directors.
-When Roman Polanski needed a photographer for 'Chinatown', Alonzo delivered a sun-bleached, noir-infused look that became iconic, using innovative techniques like stretching a silk over the entire set to diffuse the harsh California sun.
-He followed this by making a water tank in a studio feel like the open ocean in 'Jaws'.
-Alonzo never stopped experimenting, later becoming a pioneer in using early high-definition video for television, proving that a great eye could adapt to any technology.
+John A. Alonzo shot Roman Polanski's 'Chinatown' (1974), creating a sun-bleached, noir-infused look with an innovative technique: stretching a silk over the entire set to diffuse the harsh California sun.
+He began his career as a child actor in Mexican cinema, and this performance background gave him a deep sensitivity to how light shapes emotion.
+Alonzo broke into Hollywood by shooting documentaries and low-budget features, mastering a raw, available-light aesthetic that attracted the era's boldest directors.
+He made a water tank in a studio feel like the open ocean in 'Jaws'.
+Alonzo never stopped experimenting.
+He later pioneered the use of early high-definition video for television, proving that a great eye could adapt to any technology.
+He died in 2001.

 1928–1945